2021 Call for Entries — Wildfowl Carving Magazine’s Online Competition

 Calling all wildfowl carvers!
-We invite you to enter your best carving completed in 2017 through 2019 in Wildfowl Carving Magazine’s second-ever online competition.
-You can enter in two categories (landbirds and waterbirds) and at two levels (beginner and advanced).
-The deadline has been extended!
-You now have until Monday, June 10th to submit your entries.
-Winners will be announced later in June.
+We invite you to enter your best carving completed in 2019 through 20201 in Wildfowl Carving Magazine’s annual online competition.
+You can enter in two categories (landbirds and waterbirds) and at three levels (beginner, advanced, and expert).
+Contest is open from May 1 - June 15, 2021.
+Winners will be announced in June.
 Entries are impartially and anonymously evaluated by a panel of four qualified judges from wildfowl carving community.
 Carvings will be judged on carving, painting, and composition.
 Each carving will be judged on a numerical scale on its own merit, independent of all other entries.
-Winners will win cash prizes and be featured in Competition 2019, published in January 2020.
-As a bonus, everyone who enters will receive access to a complimentary eBook, featuring entries from our first-ever online Competition.
+Winners will win cash prizes and be featured in Competition 2021, published in January 2022.

 Competition is our annual showcase of the best carvings from judged competitions in the U.S., Canada, and Great Britain.
 It highlights the artistry, fine craftsmanship, and astonishing diversity of wildfowl carvings produced in the past year.